M61ss/Javascript/Core/05 - Objects.md

 >
 > There is no need to declare `prop` because it is created calling `this.prop`.

+> [!NOTE] Strict mode
+>
+> All classes are in strict mode since their declaration by default.

 There is another way to build class, even if it is terrible, so **DO NOT DO THIS**:

 ```js